MrJSwotinsky/Python_2025_2026/Unit_02_Python_Basics_Deep_Dive/Assignments/Assignment_02_Calculator_Task_Define_Stage_Print_Function_Review_and_Song_Lab.md

 ## 2) What are the two different pairs of symbols used in Python to denote strings?

-## 3) In general, describe the two things Python functions can do.
+## 3) In general, describe the two types of tasks functions can accomplish.

 ## 4) Explain in detail the syntax used to call functions.